The Elixir of Youth Everlasting

 However, honey wasn’t the only golden treasure to be bestowed upon mankind by those industrious little creatures.
 Oh no. Man found something he could do with honey that he liked even better than stirring it into his porridge, or applying it to wounds, and he named it miodh (pronounced mee), or as we know it better today, mead, which originates from the Sanskrit word madhu.

 Spanish-Roman writer Columella gave this recipe for mead in his book on agriculture, Res Rustica, about AD 60:

 “Take rainwater kept for several years, and mix a sextarius (a Roman measure equal to 546ml) of this water with a pound (a Roman measure equal to 328.9g) of honey.
 The whole is exposed to the sun for 40 days, and then left on a shelf near the fire.”

 Please DON’T try this at home, people.
 If you fancy having a go at brewing your own mead, for H&S sake, buy a book and use all the right equipment.

-According to Irish mythology, Fionnuala, one of the Children of Lir, recalls drinking it in her home before the spell which transformed her into a swan:
+According to Irish mythology, Fionnuala, one of the Children of Lir, recalls drinking hazelmead in her home before she was afflicted by the spell which transformed her into a swan: